yathit/sugarcrm-gmail-chrome-extension/README.md

 1. Authentication and authorization of sugarcrm and Google services.
 2. CRUD operation of SugarCRM Module Record and GData Entry.
-3. Synchronizing SugarCRM modules from SugarCRM instance to client side database.
+3. Synchronizing SugarCRM modules between SugarCRM instance and client side database.
-4. Synchronizing GData entries (contact, task, calender, sites) from Google server to client side database.
+4. Synchronizing GData entries (contact, task, calender, sites) between Google server and client side database.
+5. Caching relationship table.
-5. Conversion and synchronizing between GData Entry and SugarCRM module record.
+6. Conversion and synchronizing between GData Entry and SugarCRM module record.
-6. Promise base centralized communication between pages.
+7. Promise base centralized communication between extension pages.
+8. Customizable full text search.

+Backend server:

+Google AppEngine (Java) backend server provides authentication and authorization.
+For SugarCRM, hash password is kept in the browser with encryption.
+Backend server also provide proxy with authorization header.

+Please contact to info@yathit.com for deployment of your extension to use YDN backend server.

 Dependency repo: